Kgratton6/ChessGame/README.md

 ## Creation

-This project was a collaboration between three people.
+This project was a collaboration between two people.
 The objective was to learn and implement object-oriented programming (OOP) principles in a real-world project.
 Through this collaboration, we aimed to enhance our understanding of OOP and gain hands-on experience with the Qt framework.

 ## 📸 Screenshots